What to do when you go into labor

 What to pack for your hospital stay

-For expecting mothers planning their delivery at our hospital, we suggest bringing:
+For expecting mothers planning your delivery, we suggest bringing:

 - Comfortable clothes for your stay (birthing and going home)